-This garden benefits from a stunning plum tree.
-Find out what the best small garden trees are in our guide.
+This garden benefits from a stunning plum tree but there are many more top small garden trees to choose from.

 Balcony flooring seen better days?
 Or maybe you just want to go for a different look?
 Ikea sell decking that just clicks together and covers your patio or balcony floor, it's literally so easy.
 We like the patterned tile effect that the Mallsten tiles give (above) but there are loads of floor decking options at Ikea so check those out too to instantly update your balcony.

 Layering is actually very simple, and has been used in small garden design for centuries.
-Just think taller plants in the background, herbaceous perennials and grasses in the middle, and annual flowers at the foreground.
+Just think taller plants in the background, herbaceous perennials and grasses in the middle, and annual flowers at the foreground of your garden borders.
 Try layering colour, too – you may wish to have gradations of just one colour, or classic colour combinations such as red and purple.

 Even the tiniest garden can become a luxurious, relaxing sanctuary.
-You will have to decide what's most important to you – a fully planted up outdoor space, or a swimming pool/garden water feature, however small?
-Once you've decided what you want your garden to be, there's no reason you can't achieve it, with the help of a skilful garden designer or landscape architect.
+You will have to decide what's most important to you – a fully planted up outdoor space, a nook for reading, perhaps even a tiny swimming pool...
+However small your garden, once you've decided what you want your space to be like, there's no reason you can't achieve it, with the help of a skilful garden designer or landscape architect.

-Clever lighting is the perfect small garden idea for visually enhancing your space.
-To make your garden look bigger, you may choose upward-facing spotlighting or accenting a tree with fairy lights.
+Clever lighting is the perfect small garden idea for visually enhancing your space, especially if you choose upward-facing spotlighting or accenting a tree with fairy lights.

-Another trick that emphasises the height rather than width of small gardens is planting a green wall.
+Another trick that emphasises the height rather than width of small gardens is planting a green wall or vertical garden.
 Choose fast-growing climber species such as jasmine, honeysuckle, and ivy.